bottlesdevs/EasyTerm/README.md

 Vte for GTK4.
 This mean that also libhandy cannot be moved to libadwaita because this last one need GTK4.

+## Bottles purposes
+EasyTerm should be provided as the default terminal in the Bottles project when Vte will be ported to GTK4.

 ## Installation
 ```bash
 git clone https://github.com/bottlesdevs/EasyTerm.git